EFA-enabled C5n instances to scale Simcenter STAR-CCM+

 CFD scaling on AWS

-Efficiency remains at about 100% between approximately 700,000 cells per processor core and 60,000 cells per processor core.
+Efficiency remains at about 100% between approximately 700,000 cells per core and 60,000 cells per core.
 Efficiency starts to fall off at about 60,000 cells per core.
 An efficiency of at least 80% is maintained until 25,000 cells per core.
-Decreasing cells per core leads to decreased efficiency because the total computational effort per processor core is reduced.
+Decreasing cells per core leads to decreased efficiency because the total computational effort per core is reduced.
 The goal of achieving more than 100% efficiency (here, at about 250,000 cells per core) is common in scaling studies, is case-specific, and often related to smaller effects such as timing variation and memory caching.

 Turn-around time and cost

 Case turn-around time and cost is what really matters to most HPC users.
 A plot of turn-around time versus CPU cost for this case is shown in Figure 3.
 As the number of cores increases, the total turn-around time decreases.
 But as the number of cores increases, the inefficiency also increases, which leads to increased costs.
 The cost, represented by solid blue curve, is based on the On-Demand price for the C5n.18xlarge, and only includes the computational costs.
 Small costs are also incurred for data storage.
 Minimum cost and turn-around time are achieved with approximately 60,000 cells per core.

 Many users choose a cell count per core count to achieve the lowest possible cost.
 Others may choose a cell count per core count to achieve the fastest turn-around time.
 If a run is desired in 1/3rd the time of the lowest price point, it can be achieved with approximately 25,000 cells per core.